Yakov Dzhugashvili: Capture

 On 22 June 1941, Nazi Germany and its allies launched Operation Barbarossa, the invasion of the Soviet Union.
 Stalin ensured that Dzughashvili and Artyom Sergeyev, his adopted son and fellow artillery officer, went to the front lines.
 Serving as a lieutenant with a battery of the 14th Howitzer Regiment of the 14th Tank Division near Vitebsk, Dzhugashvili was captured on 16 July during the Battle of Smolensk.
-The circumstances of his capture are disputed: Sergeyev later said that "the Germans surrounded Yakov’s battery.
+The circumstances of his capture are disputed: Sergeyev later said that "the Germans surrounded Yakov's battery.
 The order was given to retreat.
 But Yakov did not obey the order.
 I tried to persuade him ... but Yakov answered: 'I am the son of Stalin and I do not permit the battery to retreat."
 Other sources, including Soviet prisoners interrogated, claimed that they willingly gave up Dzhugashvili as they hated the Soviet system.
 Material from the Russian archives also suggests that he surrendered willingly.

 The Germans announced the capture of Dzughashvili on 19 July.
 Stalin reacted negatively to the news: he had previously ordered that no soldiers were to surrender, so the idea that his own son had done so was seen as a disgrace.
 He was angry that Dzughashvili had not killed himself instead of being captured, and suspected that someone had betrayed him.
-Meltzer was not immediately told the news and, suspicious of her motives and the idea that Dzhugashvili surrendered, Stalin had her arrested.
+Meltzer, his wife, was not immediately told the news and, suspicious of her motives and the idea that Dzhugashvili surrendered, Stalin had her arrested.
 With Meltzer imprisoned, Svetlana took care of Galina.